 I was somewhat familiar with England-France relations but adding Toulouse, Cyprus, and the Holy Roman Empire into the mix and keeping track of who’s in who’s pocket and who’s sowing discord with who was akin to playing multiple games of chess at the same time.

-Guest review contributed by Read Susan Berry Her profession as a lawyer gives her an eye for detail.
+This guest review was contributed by Read Susan Berry Her profession as a lawyer gives her an eye for detail.
 She reviews and compares books, occasionally posting additional articles regarding them.